jhengy/content-aggregator/README.md

   - slowness, causing timeouts
   - rate limiting causing errors
    - retry logic
+- extract date from the post
+  - llm can hallucinate date

 - identify the best model for the task
   - criteria